 It isn't always the right medication for everyone, but it definitely can treat a subset of those with orthostatic intolerance."

-- You need lots of salt & fluids.
+- You need lots of salt and fluids.
 Since Florinef works by helping the body hold onto more salt and fluids, it can only do its job if plenty of them are available in the body.
 So, first increase salt and fluids, and then start Florinef (and keep up the salt and fluids).

 - Start low and gradually increase dose.
 Start with just a half tablet (0.05 mg) per day.
 After a week, if there are no ill effects, increase dose by another half a tablet.

 - You might not see any effects until you get to your effective dose.
 Everyone is different.
 0.15 mg (one and a half tablets) a day was enough for our younger son, and on that dose, he was symptom-free about 90% of the time (his ME/CFS was milder than ours).
 For our older son, though, we patiently worked the dose up to 0.15 mg a day and saw absolutely no effect.
 We were ready to give up, but our doctor (the wonderful, now-retired Dr. David Bell) told us to stick with it and go up again, to 0.2 mg a day.
 Wow!
 It was like someone had flipped a switch!
 Our son suddenly felt better, had energy, could think more clearly, and was up off the couch, wanting to go to school and play with his friends.
-It was like a miracle...and we almost gave up on it.
+It was like a miracle ... and we almost gave up befiore getting to it.
 Later, as he grew, that dose no longer seemed effective, and we again increased up to 0.3 mg (3 tablets) a day, which did the trick.
 I have heard of doses as high as 0.4 mg a day, though most people (particularly kids) do well at 0.2 mg a day.

 Beta blockers work by blocking certain hormones, like adrenaline (which ones depend on which beta blocker you are taking) that can cause HR and BP to jump around.
 They will immediately reduce a high HR and are commonly used to treat high blood pressure, but I have found that a low dose beta blocker also helped to stabilize my BP and stop it from dropping when I am upright, so don't discount them if your BP is low or you have NMH.
 I wrote an entire blog post with information on and tips for finding the right beta blocker, so if you are trying them, please refer to that post for more detailed information.